Camp Berry is READY for Summer 2022

 Copies of the child’s health records, including dental.
 These can be brought on the first day of camp.

-extra clothes; two sets(undies, tops, shorts), including a pair of crocs or flip-flops, a sun hat, bathing suit for kids 4-6.
+extra clothes; one full set(undies, tops, shorts), including a pair of crocs or flip-flops, a sun hat, bathing suit for kids 3-6.

 Campers will be issued a cubby and plastic box to keep their clothes and extra masks.
 The cubbies and boxes are cleaned often.

-Very young campers should bring three full sets of clothes: undies, tops, shorts or pants, dresses
+Very young campers should bring two full sets of clothes: undies, tops, shorts or pants, dresses

 Please label all clothes.